Table of Contents

 2017 Batang Pinoy Luzon Santiago Swimmer takes 5 Golds

 Vigan City, A swimmer from Santiago City, Isabella captured 5 Golds.
 11-year-old Jalil Taguinod.
 In the 12 Under Age Category for Boys.
-This was done in 3 days.
+We did these in 3 days.

 I have ranked his events, starting with the best performance.